Truck: Body types

-Box trucks ("tilts" in the UK) have walls and a roof, making an enclosed load space.
+Box trucks have walls and a roof, making an enclosed load space.
 The rear has doors for unloading; a side door is sometimes fitted.

-Chassis cab trucks have a fully-enclosed cab at the front, with bare chassis frame-rails behind, suitable for subsequent permanent attachment of a specialized payload, like a fire-truck or ambulance body.
+Chassis cab trucks have a fully enclosed cab at the front, with bare chassis frame-rails behind, suitable for subsequent permanent attachment of a specialized payload, like a fire-truck or ambulance body.

 Concrete mixers have a rotating drum on an inclined axis, rotating in one direction to mix, and in the other to discharge the concrete down chutes.
 Because of the weight and power requirements of the drum body and rough construction sites, mixers have to be very heavy duty.

+Dual drive/Steer trucks are vehicles used to steer the rear of trailers.

 Dump trucks ("tippers" in the UK) transport loose material such as sand, gravel, or dirt for construction.
 A typical dump truck has an open-box bed, which is hinged at the rear and lifts at the front, allowing the material in the bed to be unloaded ("dumped") on the ground behind the truck.

 Flatbed trucks have an entirely flat, level platform body.
 This allows for quick and easy loading but has no protection for the load.
-Hanging or removable sides are sometimes fitted.
+Hanging or removable sides are sometimes fitted, often in the form of a stakebody.

 Refrigerator trucks have insulated panels as walls and a roof and floor, used for transporting fresh and frozen cargo such as ice cream, food, vegetables, and prescription drugs.
 They are mostly equipped with double-wing rear doors, but a side door is sometimes fitted.

 Refuse trucks have a specialized body for collecting and, often, compacting trash collected from municipal, commercial, and industrial sites.
 This application has the widest use of the cab-over configuration in North America, to provide better maneuverability in tight situations.
 They are also among the most severe-duty and highest GVWR trucks on public roads.

 Semi-tractors ("artics" in the UK) have a fifth wheel for towing a semi-trailer instead of a body.

 Tank trucks ("tankers" in the UK) are designed to carry liquids or gases.
 They usually have a cylindrical tank lying horizontally on the chassis.
 Many variants exist due to the wide variety of liquids and gases that can be transported.

 Wreckers ("recovery lorries" in the UK) are used to recover and/or tow disabled vehicles.
 They are normally equipped with a boom with a cable; wheel/chassis lifts are becoming common on newer trucks.